nepx/halfix/compatibility.md

 Haven't tested with the new PAE improvements because I accidentally deleted my disk image.

 ### TinyCore Linux
 Boots fine.
 Run with 64 MB of RAM.
-On browser version, desktop icons don't render.

 ### Red Star OS 2
 Boots fine.
 Slightly laggy, but usable.
 Installed using QEMU.